grounzero/vite/docs/guide/introduction.md

 - **Source code** often contains non-plain JavaScript that needs transforming (e.g. JSX, CSS or Vue/Svelete components), and will be edited very often.
 Also, not all source code needs to be loaded at the same time (e.g. with route-based code-splitting).

   Vite serves source code over [native ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-This is essentially letting the browser taking over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests them.
+This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests them.
 Code behind conditional dynamic imports are only processed if actually used on the current screen.

   ![bundler based dev server](/images/bundler.png)